All Episodes

 Obamacare was born on Christmas Eve, and now they want to resurrect it on Easter.

-Some might say that the bill was conceived on Christmas Eve, but the template will fit a messiah if it passes.
+Some might say that the bill was conceived on Christmas Eve, but the template will fit a Messiah if it passes.

-How better to portray yourself as a real messiah if your signature issue is born or conceived, whatever, Christmas Eve, and dies and then is resurrected on Easter.
+How better to portray yourself as a real Messiah if your signature issue is born or conceived, whatever, Christmas Eve, and dies and then is resurrected on Easter.

-So the phones we go.
+To the phones we go.

 Who's up?

-Catherine in Collyville, Texas.
+Catherine in Collieville, Texas.

 Great to have you on the EIB network.